DevExpress-Examples/out-of-maintenance-how-to-use-the-customcellvalues-event-to-display-the-original-values-and-running-/Readme.md

-<p>Starting with version 19.2 it is possible to use the new Optimize data processing engine to enable the RunningTotals feature in a specific data fields.
+Starting with version 19.2 it is possible to use the new Optimize data processing engine to enable the RunningTotals feature in a specific data fields.
 To enable the Optimized engine, use the [OptionsData.DataProcessingEngine](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPivotGrid.PivotGridOptionsData.DataProcessingEngine) property.
 Then you will be able to bind fields to data using the [PivotGridField.DataBinding](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPivotGrid.PivotGridFieldBase.DataBinding) property.
 The following code snippet demonstrates how to define two data fields bound to the same data source column and display running summary values in one of them:

 ```cs
 new PivotGridField() {